Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 where it might fit in with a digital forensic workflow.
-For those just starting out, or for those that have never seen Linux in action before, it might be useful to actually see a very simple command line session from acquistion through artifact recovery and interpretation.
+For those just starting out, or for those that have never seen Linux in action before, it might be useful to actually see a very simple command line session from acquisition through artifact recovery and interpretation.

 First, let's map a quick outline of what we wish to accomplish, and the tools we will use: